omergul/Discovery/README.md

 If you have dived into the concepts of **BLE** and **iBeacon** you probably know that iOS has some limitations on how you can harness these features. iBeacons are basically subset of BLE technology.
 You can program your device to be both advertiser and listener.
 However it is not possible to advertise as iBeacon when your app runs at background state.
 Moreover, you can only transmit major and minor values which are also limiting.

 Thus, directly using BLE functions are more convenient.
 However we have some problems there too!
 Basically, the problem here lies again on the state of your app, and exchanging usernames(or any kind of ID) at both foreground and background states.
 If your app runs on foreground state there is no problem.
 We can simply attach data which is our username, and when the peer device detects our signal, it will retrieve the username via **CBAdvertisementDataLocalNameKey**.
-However, when our app goes into background state, then iOS trims that information.
-It still continues to advertise, but that data - username your are trying transmit can not be read by other peers.
-So we need other methods to determine who that device belongs to.
+However, iOS trims that information when our app goes into background state.
+It still continues to advertise, but the data(username) your are trying transmit can not be read by other peers.
+So we need some other methods to determine who that device belongs to.

 Discovery solves this problem by creating some specific characteristics that is binded to the service of the advertiser.
-When the listener peer discovers our device, it initially checks wheather it can red the **CBAdvertisementDataLocalNameKey** value.
-If it can read, there is no problem, the device is identified.
-If it can't read (which means our app is at background state) it tries to connect and discover our services.
-After the connection is successful, the peer device goes through our services and it reads our characteristics, and there is our username - voilà! - and then simply disconnects.
+When the listener peer discovers our device, it initially checks wheather it can raed the **CBAdvertisementDataLocalNameKey** value.
+If it can, there is no problem, the device is identified.
+If it **can not read** (which means our app is at background state) it attempts to connect and discover our services.
+After the connection is successful, the peer device goes through our services and it reads our characteristics, and there, it retrieves our username - voilà! - and then simply disconnects.

 ## What's is next? ##

-I wanted to keep library as simple as possbile for the initial release.
-In the next release I will probably add some good error handling and some callbacks for the developer to interfere whenever necessary.
+I wanted to keep Discovery as simple as possbile for the initial release.
+In the next release I will probably add some reliable error handling and some callbacks for the developer to interfere whenever necessary.
 And maybe some time later, I could add some extra features for peers to persistently connect each other and continue exchaning stream of information.

 ## Problematic Cases ##